lsawade/introduction-to-conda/docs/creating-a-package/creating-a-conda-package.md

 ### Installing the local package

-Finally we can install the local package using
+Finally, we can install the local package using
 ```bash
 conda install --use-local -c ./pkgs intro2conda
 ```